sarbal/BINF_tut/lessons/lesson1.md

 # Week 2: R basics
+## Objectives
+This tutorial will teach you background knowledge on R.
+You’ll learn about:
+- objects
+- R’s basic data types
+- R’s basic data structures including vectors and lists
+- functions and their arguments

+## Downloads
 First things first!
 Download these files into your working directory:
 - [lesson1](../data/lesson1.Rdata)
 - [helper.R](../data/helper.R)

 ## Setting up
 Make sure you have installed Rstudio or can access the posit.cloud version.